leifurd/A3/README.md

 ## Creating new models

 If one is interested in creating new models to try out please replace \models\places with a new list of places.
-A single entry in the place file is of the form "<place>,<country>".
+A single entry in the place file is of the form "place,country".
 Finally run \models\geo.py to generate a geographically correct model of the places, the edges are however chosen with a nearest neighbour criterion.

 ## Running an experiment